ore-/Graphics/README.md

-# AI_Graphics
+# Graphics
-Graphics settings plugin for AIGirl
+Graphics settings plugin for AIGirl and HoneySelect2

 Inspired and heavily influenced by PHIBL.